vitessio/website/content/en/docs/17.0/reference/vtadmin/operators_guide.md

 ## Best Practices

 Now that you can build and run VTAdmin, there are a few best practices you should follow before deploying into production.
-Because VTAdmin by definition has access to potentially-sensitive information about your clusters, it's important to ensure that only the right people have access those resources.
+Because VTAdmin by definition has access to potentially-sensitive information about your clusters, it's important to ensure that only the right people have access to those resources.

 ### Use Role-based Access Control (RBAC)